Sauces and condiments.

 Spaghetti with cacio e pepe sauce.

-As the pasta (preferably spaghetti) is cooking, heat a large skillet over medium heat.
+To prepare: as pasta (preferably spaghetti) is cooking, heat a large skillet over medium heat.
 Add ground black pepper and toast for about 1 minute until fragrant.
+Add ½ cup of pasta water and simmer gently.
+In a bowl, combine finely grated pecorino romano cheese with a few tablespoons of pasta water.
+Stir until thick (creamy).

 Add the cooked spaghetti to the pan with the toasted pepper and toss well.
 Remove from heat (a pan that is too hot may separate the sauce) and gradually add the cheese mixture, tossing continuously to coat the pasta.
 Gently add pasta water until the sauce becomes silky and clings to the pasta.
+Add extra grated pecorino cheese and a sprinkle of black pepper to taste.

 Chimichurri.